lijune-risd/mixed-reality-window-streaming/README.md

 - Run `pip install -r requirements.txt` in the project root
 - Run `./gunicorn_init.sh` or `python3 app.py`
 - Navigate to `0.0.0.0:5000/guest`, `0.0.0.0:5000/window`.
 Replace the `0.0.0.0` IP with your own for other devices
-- An SSL certificate is required, so if you don't provide a cert, nor are running this on a reverse proxy that has one, then you should enable settings on your browser to allow HTTP video transmission
+- An SSL certificate is required, so if you don't provide a cert, nor are running this on a reverse proxy that has one, then you should enable settings on your browser to allow HTTP video transmission.
+Example for Google Chrome provided [here](https://stackoverflow.com/a/58172025)

 ## MediaStreamTrack = what you use to receive frames when someone clicks start on the website, a RTC peer connection is created.